Home PA Abandoned Places Exploring the Ghost Town of Scotia Near State College

 The Abandoned Ore Washer at Scotia

-Like a concrete skeleton, the remains of the abandoned ore washer at Scotia are a silent reminder that a once-bustling industrial operation existed in this modern-day forest.
+Like a concrete skeleton, the remains of the abandoned ore washer at Scotia are the most prominent reminder that a once-bustling industrial operation existed in this modern-day forest.

 Large earthen ramps on either side of the ore washer foundation allow you a birds-eye view.